These are the barnacles,

 The close fitting plates (see left and below) allow barnacles to colonise places which are periodically

 dry such as intertidal areas.
-Below left isBalanus sp. showing the names and positions of the plates.
-Goose barnacles (see Lepas anatifera above right, and Lepas sp. right) are attached by a fleshy stalk to floating structures and are found world wide.
+Goose barnacles (see Lepas anatifera right, and Lepas sp. below) are attached by a fleshy stalk to floating structures and are found world wide.
 The stalk or peduncle can range in length from just a few mm to 75 cm.

 directly to the substrate.